 Suppose your name is Jan and your primary e-mail address is .
 Then you can use an email alias to create an email address for your friends so that when people send an email to , it actually goes to your real email address, .
 This way you can give the “friends” email address to your friends and you don’t have to give your real email address (for important things).
 Your friends’ email just shows up in your inbox, but it looks like it was sent to the “friends” email address.

-SimpleLogin create e-mail aliases quickly and conveniently.
+For example, with a service such as SimpleLogin create e-mail aliases quickly and conveniently.
 With such an alias, you then sign up for a newsletter or open an online account.
 Your emails simply arrive in your familiar mailbox.
-Apple also has such a feature that they hide my email mention.
+Apple also has such a feature that they hide my email mention. - Always be careful who you give your e-mail address to:

 Give your e-mail address only to people or organizations you trust.
-If you are not sure if you can trust a website or service, do some research or consider using an alias instead.
+If you are not sure if you can trust a website or service, do some research or consider using an alias instead. - Use a privacy-oriented e-mail service:

 Some e-mail service providers value privacy and offer features such as end-to-end encryption to protect your messages.
 If privacy is important to you, consider using one of these services.
 We recommend Tutanota or protonmail.
 These providers also offer a free account.
 Anyway, a good choice to use one of these providers as an email provider for your important business.